Current Affairs-Topics

 The Indian government is introducing a mandatory AVAS system for EVs from October 2027 to improve road safety.
 Unlike traditional vehicles, electric vehicles (EVs) are almost silent, which increases the risk of accidents in busy urban areas.
 The Acoustic Vehicle Alerting System (AVAS) emits artificial sounds to alert pedestrians, cyclists, and other road users about approaching EVs.

-All new EV models from October 2026 and existing models by October 2027 must be equipped with this system, following AIS‑173 standards.
-Both passenger vehicles like cars and buses (Category M) and commercial vehicles like trucks (Category N) are covered.
+All new EV models from October 2026 and existing models by October 2027 must be equipped with this system, in accordance with AIS-173 standards.
+Both passenger vehicles, such as cars and buses (Category M), and commercial vehicles, such as trucks (Category N), are covered.

 The AVAS system for EVs enhances pedestrian safety, aligns India with global EV safety standards, and encourages wider EV adoption by building public confidence.
 While challenges such as sound standardization, implementation costs, and public awareness remain, the system marks a significant step toward safer, smarter, and more sustainable urban transport.